mayaanne/foundations/sprint-2/html-css-blog-template-setup.md

 What your Blog is: A space where you demonstrate your skills in problem solving and reflections.
 What your Blog is not: A fancy looking, perfectly put together interface.

+We will however introduce you to the important aspects of design thinking, and hope that you can incorporate those into your blog.

 Throughout the sprints, you'll be presented with bunch of ways to learn HTML, CSS and JS building blocks.

 Some of the resources we point you towards will be media rich with audio and video.
 Other's, like freeCodeCamp, will look more like a terminal screen.

 __This is your journey and its up to you to discern how you learn best.__